drostron/slamdata-docs/source/helpful-tips.rst

       TO_STRING((DATE_PART("quarter",last_visit)) - (DATE_PART("quarter",last_visit) %1))
     ORDER BY QUARTER ASC

 The ``GROUP BY`` clause is used here to group all quarterly entries together.
 The same functions are used here that are used in the ``SELECT`` clause for consistency.
-Currently aliases cannot be used in ``GROUP BY`` clauses as they can in ``ORDER BY`` clauses.
+Currently, aliases cannot be used in ``GROUP BY`` clauses as they can in ``ORDER BY`` clauses.

-Line 1: fetches from the appropriate collection
+Line 1: fetches from the appropriate collection.

-Line 2: Starts the ``GROUP BY`` clause
+Line 2: Starts the ``GROUP BY`` clause.

-Line 3: Similar to Line 3 in the previous example, converts the "year" portion of the last_visit field to a string.
+Line 3: Similar to Line 3 in the first part of the query, converts the "year" portion of the last_visit field to a **string**.

-Line 4: Concatenates "-Q" to the output of Line 3
+Line 4: Concatenates "-Q" to the output of Line 3.

-Line 5: Rounds the month to the quarter, then concatenates the output to Lines 3 and 4
+Line 5: Rounds the month to the quarter, then concatenates the output to Lines 3 and 4.

-Line 6: Orders the results based on yearly quarters in ascending order
+Line 6: Orders the results based on yearly quarters in ascending order.

-**Full SQL example:**
+**Complete query:**

 .. code-block:: sql